vendruscolo-lab/AlphaFold-IDP/README.md

 The analysis was performed on a single machine containing 12 Intel(R) Xeon(R) W-2133 CPU @ 3.60GH CPUs, with total system memory of 100 GB
-Running the notebooks that performs the AF-ensemble generation takes approximately < 10'
+Running the notebooks that performs the AF-ensemble generation takes approximately < 10' The google-colab notebook takes < 30' to generate the the AF pairwise aminoacid distance prediction for each protein.

 ## Authors